Skip to content

 The Cosmian VM contains a set of software to ensure trustworthiness of the executable environment of the VM.

-Deploy Cosmian VM on a cloud provider 🚚
+Instantiate Cosmian VM on your favorite cloud provider 🚚¢

 Go the Cosmian marketplace webpage of the chosen cloud provider.

-Connect to the spawned Cosmian VM using SSH and install whatever is required for app and services to run (installing software and dependencies, setting-up configurations and services etc.).
+Connect to the spawned Cosmian VM using SSH and install whatever is required for application and services to run (installing software and dependencies, setting-up configurations and services etc.).

 For example, deploy an app and setup it as a Linux service.